jcui2001/NEU-DS4400-Song-Genre-Classification-Analysis/README.md

 Featurization of the lyrics is done using the tf-idf, a basic featurization method based on commonality of terms across documents for natural language tasks.

 ## Notebook
 The notebook containing the code can be run from top to bottom.
+The sections are organized as follows:
+- Loading and Cleaning
+  - Remove Stopwords
+  - Obtaining Features
+- Data Exploration
+- Models
+  - Logistic Regression
+  - Random Forest Classifier
+  - AdaBoost Classifier
+  - Naive Bayes Classifier

+Packages employed are the 'nltk' package